human16/my_little_malloc/README.txt

 METADATA STRUCTURE:
 metadata = 8 chars (bytes)

-metadata[0,1]   := prev pointer: a number between 0-512 (can go higher, but will not) that represents the chunk location of the previous chunk
+metadata[0,1]   := prev pointer: a number between 0-511 (can go higher, but will not) that represents the chunk location of the previous chunk
                 ----first block's previous pointer will be 0.
-                ----to access the chunk in the heap, we will have to multiply the poiner's value by 8.
+                ----to access the chunk in the heap, we will have to multiply the pointer's value by 8.

-metadata[2,3]   := next pointer: a nunber between 0:512 (can go higher, but will not) that represents the chunk location of the next chunk
+metadata[2,3]   := next pointer: a number between 0-511 (can go higher, but will not) that represents the chunk location of the next chunk
                 ----last block's next pointer will be 0.
                 ----to access the chunk in the heap, we will have to multiply the pointer's value by 8.

 metadata[4]     := free or not: 0 will represent free, 1 is allocated.

-metadata[5,6]   := the length of the
+metadata[5,6]   := the length/size of the chunk

 metadata[7]     := undefined, do not use